Castle Rock, Colorado: Economy

 Because of its Front Range location between Denver and its inner suburbs and Colorado Springs, many of Castle Rock's residents commute nearly 40 miles to southern Colorado Springs on I-25 or the Denver Technological Center, better known as the Denver Tech Center, which is an 18-mile drive north, with downtown Denver roughly 30 miles north, and Denver International Airport about 45 miles north.

 About 80% of Castle Rock residents commute out of town to work.
-The average one-way commute time for a Castle Rock resident is about 29 minutes, longer than the U.S. average.
+The mean travel time to work for a Castle Rock resident is 28.6 minutes, longer than the U.S. average.
 One reason for this is that the town has not yet attracted the variety or extent of employers needed to significantly lower the number of commuters to work outside Castle Rock.
 The town has relatively little land zoned for industrial or light industrial use, with the vast majority of the land within town limits dedicated to residential construction only.

-As of 2011, 78.2% of the population over the age of 16 was in the labor force, 0.4% was in the armed forces, and 77.7% was in the civilian labor force, with 72.6% employed and 5.1% unemployed.
-The employed civilian labor force was 48.0% in management, business, science, and arts; 25.8% in sales and office occupations; 14.7% in service occupations; 6.4% in natural resources, construction, and maintenance; and 5.2% in production, transportation, and material moving.
-The three industries employing the largest proportion of the working civilian labor force were educational services, health care, and social assistance (15.5%); professional, scientific, and management, and administrative and waste management services (13.2%); and finance and insurance, and real estate and rental and leasing (12.6%).
+As of the 2019–2023 American Community Survey estimates, 74.5% of the population over the age of 16 was in the civilian labor force, 0.4% was in the armed forces, with 70.8% employed and 4.5% unemployed.
+The employed civilian labor force was 55.2% in management, business, science, and arts; 20.3% in sales and office occupations; 14.2% in service occupations; 4.1% in natural resources, construction, and maintenance; and 6.3% in production, transportation, and material moving.
+The three industries employing the largest proportion of the working civilian labor force were educational services, health care, and social assistance (16.1%); professional, scientific, management, and administrative and waste management services (10.3%); and finance and insurance, and real estate and rental and leasing (9.7%).
+The median household income was $145,197 and the per capita income was $62,170.
+About 3.8% of the population was below the poverty line.

 Castle Rock's cost of living is above average.
-Compared to a U.S. average of 100, the cost of living index for the town is 137.2.
+The town's median household income of $145,197 is nearly double the national median, reflecting both the higher cost of living and the professional workforce typical of the Denver metropolitan area.

-As of mid-2019, the median home value in the town was $427,537.
-The median gross monthly rent for an apartment was about $1,461.
+As of the 2020–2024 American Community Survey estimates, the median value of owner-occupied housing units in Castle Rock was $652,900.
+The median gross monthly rent was $2,000.

-The town's housing base continues to grow.
-About 1,400 permits to build new homes were issued in 2018.
+Residential building permit issuance has fluctuated significantly with market conditions.
+After peaking at 1,169 single-family permits in 2021, the town issued approximately 685 residential permits in 2023 and saw a further decline in 2024, with 371 residential permits issued through October of that year.